-Your Acura has power adjustments for both front seats.
+Your Acura has power adjustable driver's seat.
 The two power seat adjustment switches are on the outside edge of the seat bottom.
+The front passenger's seat is also power-adjustable.

 You can adjust the power seats with the ignition switch in any position.